DavidRollinsSlalom/Presentations/NoSQL101/platform/README.md

 - MongoDB
 - Hazelcast Mancenter
 - ElasticSearch
-- Data from the Dev environment

-### How to Use

-If you are curious as to where the *.sh files went to & how they migrated into salt states, you can view them here:  http://psl-devgit01.lab.securustech.net/projects/AUTO/repos/saltstack/browse/srv/salt/nextgen

-The salt directory is mounted in the vagrant box as /srv/salt, allowing the salt formulas to be executed locally inside of the masterless minion.

 To Run:
-* As a peer of ng-scp and platform folders, git clone http://psl-devgit01.lab.securustech.net/projects/AUTO/repos/saltstack repo
 * “vagrant destroy -f && vagrant up“ inside of platform – it will use the salt provisioner

 ## Prerequisites: